 The parents' guide to what's in this book.

-Parents Need to Know
+What Parents Need to Know

 Parents need to know that Game Changer is an alternate-world fantasy set in a reality where the importance of athletics and academics have been switched.
-The protagonist, an eighth grade girl, must learn to balance sports and and studies and respect the other interests of her family and friends.
+The protagonist, an eighth grade girl, must learn to balance sports and her studies and respect the other interests of her family and friends.
 There's no profanity, sex, or drug or alcohol use.
 There's some violence, all accidental: a concussion, a medical collapse, and an injury in an explosion.

-What's the story?
+What's the Story?